List of A Series of Unfortunate Events characters: Sunny Baudelaire

-Sunny Baudelaire is the youngest of the three Baudelaire orphans and is described as an infant through much of the series.
+Sunny Baudelaire is the youngest of the three Baudelaire orphans and is described as an infant through much of the series, although her exact age is never specified.
 Although Sunny cannot walk until the end of the seventh book and speaks in idiosyncratic baby talk, she repeatedly demonstrates advanced problem solving skills, motor dexterity, comprehension, moral reasoning, and intelligence.
+She does, however have an expansive vocabulary of non-English words that can be translated by Violet, Klaus, and, occasionally, Lemony Snicket who despite giving meanings to most of Sunny's early language, chooses to define the words as "meaning something like" rather than meaning an exact word or phrase.
+According to The Miserable Mill, one of her favourite words is "Aha!".
+By the last chapter of The End, she is speaking in full sentences.

 Sunny is frequently noted for strength of her teeth.
-While Klaus and Violet often use their respective talents of reading and inventing to solve their problems, Sunny is required on multiple occasions to use her sharp teeth.
-As the books progress and Sunny grows out of infancy, she develops a love for cooking.
+While Violet and Klaus often use their respective talents of inventing and reading to solve their problems, Sunny is required on multiple occasions to use her sharp teeth.
+As the books progress, Sunny grows out of infancy and develops a love for cooking.